Rugby sevens: Positions and gameplay

 Teams are composed of seven players – three forwards and four backs.
 Scrums are made up of three players from each team.
 The chart below shows a team's typical formation at scrum time, with three forwards bound into the scrum, a scrum-half waiting to retrieve the ball once it exits the scrum, and three backs positioned to receive a pass.

 The numbers shown here are for illustrative purposes only.
-Unlike rugby fifteens, where a player's number corresponds to his position, numbering in rugby sevens is more flexible.
+Unlike rugby fifteens, where a player's number corresponds to their position, numbering in rugby sevens is more flexible.
 In a squad of twelve players, the players will be numbered one through twelve.
 The starting players can have any of the twelve numbers, not necessarily one through seven.
 No set numbers differentiate positions; for example, numbers one through three are not reserved for forwards, but can be worn by any squad player.

 In open play, a typical defensive formation involves a line of six defenders, with one sweeper behind the line.
 With the attacking team using all seven players against the defending team's six in the line, the attacking team often attempts to move the ball to create an overload.
 The defensive line can be put under pressure if the defending team makes a tackle and commits players to the ruck; with fewer players in the defending line, it leaves more space for the attacking team to exploit.